Toxe/mandelbrot-sfml-imgui/README.md

 # Multi-threaded SFML + ImGui Mandelbrot

-A non-blocking, multi-threaded C++ Mandelbrot renderer using SFML + ImGui running at a constant 60 FPS.
+A multi-threaded C++ Mandelbrot renderer using SFML + ImGui running at a constant 60 FPS for Windows, Mac and Linux.

 This is a graphical, interactive version of my [Mandelbrot Comparison project](https://github.com/Toxe/mandelbrot-comparison) which implements the same Mandelbrot algorithm in 5 different languages (C, C++, Python2/3, PHP and Swift).
+The colorization of the images is done by using a histogram based smooth coloring method.

 ## Build